xandemon/developer-icons/README.md

 ## Usage

-Import named icon components from the `developer-icons` package and use it as any other component with props similar to that of an svg:
+Import named icon components from the `developer-icons` package and use it as any other component with props/attributes similar to that of an svg:

 ```javascript
 import { HtmlIcon, JavascriptIcon } from "developer-icons";